julianomacielferreira/reactive-order-monitor/README.md

 ## Cucumber Tests

-Type the following three commands in directory ``bdd-tests`` to install dependencies and run the tests:
+Type the following commands in directory ``bdd-tests`` to install dependencies and run the tests:

 ```bash
 $ cd bdd-tests/